 Australia’s current social problems reflect many of the same concerns of the western world.
 Increasingly conservative after years and years of liberalization, society seems to be at a crossroads, with notorious factions on either side vying for power.
 The conservatives have been in power in Australia since 2013 (interestingly, the right-wing party is the Liberal Party).
 If we go back in time just a little, to the eleven year reign of John Howard from 1996-2007, we can see the growth of a movement that has since overtaken much of the nation.

 John Howard promoted “traditional family values,” and stated a strong opposition to multiculturalism, declaring it a threat to “Australian identity.”
-These are, of course, pretty standard conservative views everywhere in the world, but there are a few specifics worth noting about Howard’s proposals and enactments, and their impact on the current generation that has overtaken Australian politics.
+These are, of course, pretty standard conservative views everywhere in the world, but there are a few specifics worth noting about Howard’s proposals and enactments, and their impact on the current generation that now rules Australian politics.

 To start with, Howard made some eventually taken back statements about immigration that many critics claim led to his eventual downfall.
 He stated that Asian immigration needed to be “slowed down a little.”
 This is a generally polite way of declaring a publicly racist view, “a little” offering a rational defense to those of a similar mind.